-Gas and electricity prices are soaring to record highs, Russia is being accused of disrupting the supply of gas into Europe for political gain, and there are genuine concerns about possible power outages this winter for the first time in decades.
+Gas and electricity prices are at record highs, Russia has all but stopped the supply of gas into Europe in retaliation for sanctions imposed on it, and there are genuine concerns about possible power outages this winter for the first time in decades.

-One proposed solution has been a cap on energy prices, similar to what exists in the UK right now.
+One proposed solution has been a cap on energy prices, similar to what exists in the UK and France right now.

 But would it work and is there anything else that could be done instead?

 As the name suggests, an energy price cap puts a limit or cap on the amount an energy supplier can charge its customers for gas and electricity.

 There is no energy price cap in Ireland.
 Suppliers here are free to charge as much - or as little - for their energy as they like.
 For now at least.

 In the UK, however, the energy regulator Ofgem introduced an energy price cap in 2019 to help protect households from excessively high prices and to ensure people who didn’t switch supplier regularly weren’t charged an excessive ‘loyalty premium’.

 The cap used to be reviewed twice a year (but was then scheduled to be reviewed every three months) and was set to increase by 80% to £3,549 from 1 October following the most recent review.